 [Proliferation financing is] the act of providing funds or financial services which are used, in whole or in part, for the manufacture, acquisition, possession, development, export, trans-shipment, brokering, transport, transfer, stockpiling or use of nuclear, chemical or biological weapons and their means of delivery and related materials (including both technologies and dual-use goods used for non-legitimate purposes), in contravention of national laws or, where applicable, international obligations.

 [Combating Proliferation Financing: A Status Report on Policy Development and Consultation - February 2010]

+This report analysed the risks and possible policy responses.
+Annex 15-III reproduces the report’s discussion on how various types of entity in the financial sector might become involved in proliferation activities.

+FATF released a further paper in February 2018 outlining its non-binding guidance to facilitate both public and private sector stakeholders in understanding and implementing their obligations pertaining to proliferation financing.

 15.21 Dual-use goods are items that have both commercial and military or proliferation applications.
 This can include goods that are components of a weapon, or those that would be used in the manufacture of a weapon (e.g., certain machine tools that are used for repairing automobiles can also be used to manufacture certain component parts of missiles).

 15.22 Dual-use goods destined for proliferation use are difficult to identify, even when detailed information on a particular good is available.
 Regardless of the amount of information provided for a particular good, highly specialised knowledge and experience is often needed to determine if a good may be used for proliferation.
 Dual-use items can be described in common terms with many uses – such as “pumps” – or in very specific terms with more specific proliferation uses – such as metals with certain characteristics.
-Further, many goods are only regarded as dual-use if they measure-up to very precise performance specifications.
+Further, many goods are only regarded as dual-use if they meet very precise performance specifications.
+The ICC issued a policy statement on financial crime checks on dual use goods.

 15.23 Proliferation differs from money laundering in several respects.
 The fact that proliferators may derive funds from both criminal activity and/or legitimately sourced funds means that transactions related to proliferation financing may not exhibit the same characteristics as conventional money laundering.
 Furthermore, the number of customers or transactions related to proliferation activities is likely to be markedly smaller than those involved in other types of criminal activity such as money-laundering.

-15.24 There are a variety of United Nations (UN) and national and regional sanctions in place.
+15.24 There are a variety of United Nations (UN) and national (Office of Financial Sanctions Implementation - OFSI) and regional sanctions in place.
 These include:

-Country-based financial sanctions that target specific individuals and entities
+Country-based financial sanctions that target specific individuals, bodies and entities

 Trade-based sanctions, e.g., embargos on the provision of certain goods, services or expertise to certain countries

 Sectoral sanctions: a comprehensive set of sanctions introduced by the EU and the US aimed at certain industry sectors (financial services, energy, mining and defence) and prohibiting certain types of transactions primarily with a new debt/equity issuance nexus.
-The applications of such sanctions can be very complex in nature as all aspects of the transaction shall be considered in determination whether it might give rise to a breach.
-It should be noted, that entities designated within sectoral sanctions regimes are not subject to asset freeze.
+The applications of such sanctions can be very complex in nature as all aspects of the trade finance transaction should be considered in determining whether it might give rise to a breach.
+It should be noted that entities designated within sectoral sanctions regimes are not subject to asset freeze.

-In recent years there has also been a series of UN Security Council Resolutions which have, inter alia, introduced targeted financial sanctions and/or activity-based financial prohibitions in respect of certain countries which relate to the prevention of WMD proliferation.
+There has also been a series of UN Security Council Resolutions which have, inter alia, introduced targeted financial sanctions and/or activity-based financial prohibitions in respect of certain countries which relate to the prevention of WMD proliferation.
 For further guidance, firms should refer to the OFSI Guidance on financial sanctions.